-2.2.4 External reset pin (RESET)
+2.2.4 External reset pin (RESET) and interrupt pin (IRQ)

-A low on the $\overline{\text{RESET}}$ pin forces the MCU to an known startup state. $\overline{\text{RESET}}$ is bidirectional, allowing a reset of the entire system.
+A low on the RESET pin forces the MCU to an known startup state.
+RESET is bidirectional, allowing a reset of the entire system.
 It is driven low when any internal reset source is asserted.
 This pin contains an internal pullup resistor.